George Foreman: Foreman vs. Schulz

-Prelude

 Shortly after the 1994 Moorer fight, Foreman began talking about a potential superfight with Mike Tyson, then the youngest heavyweight champion on record.
-In 1995, The New York Times quoted Foreman as stating, "If he doesn't sign with Don King, we'll fight before the end of the year...
+In 1995, The New York Times quoted Foreman as stating, "If he doesn't sign with Don King, we'll fight before the end of the year ...
 I can't be bothered having trouble with Don King.
 Every contract has some complication."
 Tyson signed with King (and by 1998, was suing him for $100 million); the bout never materialized.

 The WBA demanded that Foreman fight their number-one challenger, who at the time was the competent, but aging, Tony Tucker.
 For reasons not clearly known, Foreman refused to fight Tucker and allowed the WBA to strip him of that belt.

-Schulz match

 On April 22, 1995, Foreman fought midlevel underdog prospect Axel Schulz, of Germany, in defense of his remaining IBF title.
 Schulz jabbed strongly from long range, and exhibited increasing confidence as the fight progressed.
-Foreman finished the fight with a swelling over one eye, but was awarded a controversial majority decision.
+Foreman finished the fight with a swelling over one eye, but was awarded a controversial majority decision, with one judge ruled the fight a draw with a score of 114–114, while the other two had the fight 115–113 in favor of Foreman.
 The IBF ordered an immediate rematch to be held in Germany; Foreman refused the terms and was stripped of his remaining title, yet continued to be recognized as the Lineal Heavyweight Champion.

+Post-title career

-Losing the title: Foreman vs. Briggs
+Foreman vs. Briggs

-In 1996, Foreman returned to Tokyo, scoring an easy win over the unrated Crawford Grimsley by a 12-round decision.
-In 1997, he faced contender Lou Savarese, winning a close decision in a grueling, competitive encounter.
+In 1996, Foreman returned to Tokyo, scoring an easy win over the unrated Crawford Grimsley by a 12-round decision, with scores of 116–112, 117–111, and 119–109.
+In 1997, he faced contender Lou Savarese, winning a close split decision (113–114, 115–112, and 118–110) in a grueling, competitive encounter.
 Then, yet another opportunity came Foreman's way as the WBC decided to match him against Shannon Briggs in a 1997 "eliminator bout" for the right to face WBC champion Lennox Lewis.
 After 12 rounds, in which Foreman consistently rocked Briggs with power punches, almost everyone at ringside saw Foreman as the clear winner.
 Like Foreman's fight with Schulz, the decision was highly controversial, but this time the decision went in favor of Foreman's opponent, with Briggs awarded a majority decision.
 One judge scored the bout 114–114, while the other two judges scored it 117–113 and 116–112 for Briggs.
 Foreman had fought for the last time, at the age of 48.